-The bill would provide that a charitable organization does not have to register a vehicle or forward the certificate of title to the Division when the vehicle was donated to the organization solely for purposes of resale.
+Section 2 and Section 3 of this act provide that a charitable organization does not have to register a vehicle or forward the certificate of title to the Division when the vehicle was donated to the organization solely for purposes of resale.
 The charitable organization would also be exempted from the definition of motor vehicle dealer in situations where a vehicle was donated to the organization solely for purposes of resale.